-Applying for a college or university can be a nerve-wrecking time, so we’ve put together some tips to help you nail your interview or audition to attend our creative industries institute.
+Applying for a college or university can be a nerve-wracking time, so we’ve put together some tips to help you nail your interview or audition!

-This is pretty text book, but just be confident.
-You wouldn’t be there if you didn’t want to succeed in the industry, so show us just how good you are.
+This is pretty textbook, but just be confident.
+You wouldn’t be there if you didn’t want to succeed in the industry, so show us just how good you are!
 Smile, relax, take a deep breath, and get ready to wow us.
-We don’t expect your audition to be perfect – you’re coming here to learn how to become better so don’t worry if you make mistakes, just show that you are strong enough to fix them.
+We don’t expect your audition to be perfect – you’re coming here to learn how to become better so don’t worry if you make mistakes, just show that you are strong enough to work towards fixing them.
 Eye contact is also an important factor in exuding your confidence so make sure you keep looking at us and not the desk or floor!

 Show your love for the course and industry

 When comparing two potential students, if one student auditioned as a 9/10 talent rating but acted like they didn’t care less if they worked, for example, as a musician or not, and the second had an 8/10 skillset, but was very passionate about making it in the industry, we would pretty much always choose the latter.
 This is because passionate people not only are willing to work harder, but are more likely to do well in the long run.
 Talent can get you so far, but hard work will be what makes you excel.

 Do your research.
 Make sure you know what you should have prepared for the interview or audition, whether it be a portfolio, evidence of experience or a musical piece.
 Rehearse and practice.
 If you are worried, get someone to do a practise interview with you first, and speak to the student recruitment advisors in advance so they can help you prepare.
 We are all here to help you reach your full potential so don’t be afraid to ask any questions.